 It may be a hefty fee to pay upfront rather than in smaller, more bite-sized chunks every month, but it’s important to look at the larger picture rather than the immediate short-term gain.
 By paying yearly for any apps, tools, and services you use regularly for your business you’ll likely be reducing your business’ operating costs by a fair amount which can quickly add up.

 Business Cost Reduction Tip #6: Join Affiliate Programs for Your Favourite Apps

-Many apps, tools, and services now offer affiliate programs which, if you’re not familiar with the term, enable you to earn a commision from every referral you direct to the service who signs up.
+Many apps, tools, and services now offer affiliate programs which, if you’re not familiar with the term, enable you to earn a commission from every referral you direct to the service who signs up.
 Many affiliate programs are available for the average person to sign up to, so check out your favorite apps, tools, and services to see if they offer anything of the sort.

-Some affiliates award referrals by paying out a commission of the sale, but other affiliate programs offer the referral a credit to their own account on the service, which can enable the tool to be provided to them at a free or discounted rate depending on how many users they refer to the tool.
+Some affiliates award referrals by paying out a commission of the sale, but other affiliate programs offer the referrer a credit to their own account on the service, which can enable the tool to be provided to them at a free or discounted rate depending on how many users they refer to the tool.

-This can be a completely worthwhile tactic to try out if you have some way of referring others to the tools you use, such as through social media, forums, online groups or peers in your industry, so take into consideration how you might be able to promote affiliate referrals within your industry to make this tactic worthwhile for you.
+This can be a completely worthwhile tactic to try out if you have some way of referring others to the tools you use, such as through social media, forums, online groups, or peers in your industry, so take into consideration how you might be able to promote affiliate referrals within your industry to make this tactic worthwhile for you.
 Since this tactic could result in completely free or discounted use of a tool you already use and love, it might be worth the added effort of promoting it.